-- Growth hormone: in childhood and adolescence this can lead to gigantism and in later life, it can cause acromegaly.
+In childhood and adolescence this can lead to gigantism and in later life, it can cause acromegaly.

-- Prolactin, the hormone that stimulates breasts to produce milk.
+The hormone that stimulates breasts to produce milk.
 Prolactin-secreting tumours are the most common type of pituitary tumour.
 Women with such tumours stop menstruating and can start producing milk.
 Younger women often experience infertility.
 Men with prolactin-secreting pituitary tumours often become impotent.

-- Thyroid-Stimulating Hormones (TSH) stimulate the thyroid gland and regulate metabolism.
+Stimulate the thyroid gland and regulate metabolism.
 TSH secreting tumours are very rare and cause symptoms such as shaking, rapid heartbeat and anxiety.

-- Adrenocorticotropic hormone (ACTH) stimulates the production of hormones from the adrenal gland.
+Stimulates the production of hormones from the adrenal gland.
 ACTH secreting pituitary tumours can cause Cushing’s disease.

-- Luteinizing hormone and follicle-stimulating hormone regulate the ovaries and stimulate the production of oestrogen and progesterone in women.
+Regulate the ovaries and stimulate the production of oestrogen and progesterone in women.
 In men, they control testosterone and sperm production.
 Such tumours can affect the menstrual cycle and can lead to infertility.

 Posterior pituitary tumours

 - Vasopressin (antidiuretic hormone), which regulates water retention by the kidneys.
 Tumours here are rare but damage to this part of the pituitary, by pressure from a tumour nearby, for example, can lead to diabetes insipidus